-If a source is connected, then a number appears in the "source used" column.
-This indicates the number of connections made. i.e. the number of times a source is used.
+• Once a source is connected, a number appears in the "source used" column.
+This indicates the number of times the source is used. i.e. the number of connections made.

 Applying a Filter